 - Develop personal skills that will help you increase teamwork with those you influence.

 - Reduce the traits that produce ineffective teams.

 - Build teamwork in all areas of your life, including your family team.

-This two-day professional development program is an in-depth, group-live, and highly-participatory learning experience with practical take-home value.
+This professional development program is an in-depth, group-live, and highly-participatory learning experience with practical take-home value.